-This does mean that developer will just love playing around with the this phone for ROM development and extra modifications.
-But first as always we will need to start with installing a custom recovery and root access in the OnePlus 2.
+This does mean that developer will just love playing around with this phone for ROM development and extra modifications.
+But first, as always we will need to start with installing a custom recovery and root access in the OnePlus 2.

 First of all you will need to ensure a few things before we start:

 - Confirm you are using an unlocked OnePlus 2

 Note: Carrier models might not work with this method.
 User is to perform this at their own risk.